a-sync/ocap-stats/SETUP.md

 ## Development
 Spin up a development environment by running `docker-compose up`.
 The DB skeleton is loaded automatically into the `ocapstats` database.
+The latest FNF seed is loaded in the adminer service container, and available under _[Import](http://localhost:8080/?server=db&username=root&db=ocapstats&import=) / From server_ via the _Run file_ button.

 ### Services
  * Web